 Soda damages the teeth due to the high amount of sweeteners, caffeine, and carbonation which results in dry mouth.
 A dry mouth is prone to decay because saliva works as a rinsing agent that removes the harmful bacteria.

 Other drinks like tea and coffee are not harmful if not consumed with too much sugar.
 Caffeine and sugary add-ons can lead to additional risks of cavities.
 Alcohol also comes in line which can disturb your oral health and heavy drinking could even increase the risk of oral cancer.
 Too much alcohol can slow down the flow of saliva in your mouth and reduces the body’s potential to use antioxidants in preventing cancers.

 Excess of anything is not good and same goes with the brushing or flossing.
 If you use a tough-bristled brush and repetitive motions, you may end up harming your gums.
 The best way is to use a soft-bristled brush with a small lateral brushing pattern to the gum line and tooth.
 Also, be careful when flossing as the excess of it can also damage your gums.

 In dental health, ignoring the problem when it has just started can worsen it.
 Problems like decay, hygienic neglect, sensitive tooth, or swollen gum can cause more damage if left unchecked.

 If you are feeling any kind of pain or swelling on your gums then Jangda Clinic might be the best option for you in Karachi.
-We provide complete dental implant service along with teeth whitening, dental crowns, dental veneers, teeth cleaning & filling, dental bridges and affordable orthodontist treatment in Karachi.
+We provide complete dental implant service along with teeth whitening, dental crowns, dental veneers, teeth cleaning & filling, Root Canal Treatment, dental bridges, and affordable orthodontist treatment in Karachi.
 We make sure to bring your beautiful smile back.
-Find out more at Jangda Clinic, call now 009221-34940575.
+Find out more at Jangda Clinic, call now at 9221-34940575.